dashpay/docs/wallets/dashcore/privatesend-instantsend.rst

 PrivateSend
 ===========

-This document describes how to use Dash Core to send Dash anonymously.
+This documentation describes how to use Dash Core to send Dash anonymously.
 PrivateSend, released as DarkSend in RC4 of the DarkCoin client and rebranded to PrivateSend in May 2016, is a trustless method of running a sequence of transactions (known as "mixing") such that an external observer is unable to determine the source of funding when a PrivateSend transaction is created.
 This gives your Dash the same anonymous properties as cash withdrawn from an ATM, for example.
 The mixing and denomination process is seamless, automatic, and requires no intervention on the part of the user.
 The current implementation of PrivateSend in the Dash Core wallet allows any amount of Dash to be mixed for later use in PrivateSend transactions.

-**Here's how it works**

-- Every 10 blocks, user clients network-wide will send any unmixed, traceable DASH in their possession through an anonymization phase.
-In this phase, masternodes are used in chained succession to mix the coins they receive from the network and break them down into homogenous denominations.

-- After being processed by a minimum of 2 masternodes, the coins are either sent to the next masternode in the chain or back to the user’s wallet at randomly generated change addresses.

-- Depending on the desired depth of security and privacy, users may select between 2 and 8 “hops” to successive masternodes before their coins are sent back to the client.
-Hops are made every 10 blocks, so anonymization at a depth of 2 hops will take 2*2.5=5.0 minutes, 3 hops 3*2.5=7.5 minutes, and so on.
-The desired mixing depth can be selected in the client GUI.

-- At the end of the anonymization phase, the user’s coins are returned to their client at randomly generated change addresses.
-When the user wishes to make a transaction, the client forwards the intended amount from these anonymous change addresses directly to the intended receiver’s address.
-There is no direct involvement of of masternodes in the final person-to-person transaction.

-- Proof of payment will work as it always has: a user can see the send transaction with the receiver’s address in their own wallet, and the blockchain will show that the receiver’s address received an input in the corresponding amount.
+As of April 2018, PrivateSend is not currently available in other Dash wallets.

+You can read more about PrivateSend theory and processes :ref:`here
+<privatesend>`.

 Configuration
 -------------